 How can consumers spot it?

-Every certification system (green label, social label, fair trade, etc.,) has to value in their respective discipline but are generally not holistic.
+Every certification system when it comes to modern-day slavery (green label, social label, fair trade, etc.,) has to value in their respective discipline but are generally not holistic.
 Social certifications tend to gloss over climate change.
 Enviro labels have a weak understanding of human rights.
 Fairtrade tends to have a simplistic understanding of human rights.

 When a certification system justifiably promotes their discipline, keep in mind its an important part of the solution.
 The other parts are often left out.
-Fairtrade does a great job of getting more money into the hands of the deserved but generally does a weak job of accounting for forced labor and child labour.
+Fairtrade does a great job of getting more money into the hands of the deserved but generally does a weak job of accounting for forced labour and child labour.

 Consumers can recognize the importance of the label’s claim but also keep in mind the label doesn’t address equally important issues.

 Not every farm or primary production site (food, cotton, fish, rubber, latex) in the developing world have forced labour.
 But many do.
 So when a brand says they don’t have forced labour or say they visit every site each year it’s usual communications marketing stuff versus a reflection of reality.
-Depending on the commodity and geography, there’s a high probability forced labor was involved at some stage in the supply chain.
+Depending on the commodity and geography, there’s a high probability that forced labour was involved at some stage in the supply chain.

 Consumers can ask for fuller accountability from brands rather than default info.

-Anytime child labor is employed or were highly vulnerable, migratory, poorly educated and economically impoverished women enter the workforce in highly patriarchal economies where there is weak rule of the law and high degrees of sexism, you’ll likely have incidences of forced labour. e.g., India – ginning mills, agriculture in parts of Africa and Asia and manufacturing throughout the developing world.
+Anytime child labour is employed or was highly vulnerable, migratory, poorly educated and economically impoverished women enter the workforce in highly patriarchal economies where there is weak rule of the law and high degrees of sexism, you’ll likely have incidences of forced labour. e.g., India – ginning mills, agriculture in parts of Africa and Asia and manufacturing throughout the developing world.

 Consumers can ask where is a coffee bean grown, where the is fabric milled

 This is a very complicated issue and I hope these guidelines offer some insight into how we can be more mindful consumers.